OscarArcos/ZemogaFrontTest/README.md

 **Front end** 💻

-The front end is built with [Nuxt.js](https://nuxtjs.org/ "Nuxt.js") which is a Vue.js framework that helps us and make it easy the management of data states
+The front end is built with [Nuxt.js](https://nuxtjs.org/ "Nuxt.js") which is a Vue.js framework that helps us and make it easy the management of data states and more specs.
+Also, the css preprocessor called sass is being used for the main html styles.

 To access the back end files directory run the command